 - a responsible purchasing policy that aligns the Function's objectives with the Group's CSR objectives, as expressed in the Group purpose; - the definition by the Function of a normative reference framework.
-This framework includes: - an ESG risk mapping tool encompassing 13 themes, including modern slavery and child labour, allowing the identification of procurement categories at high environmental or social risk, - a 'Sustainable Sourcing Charter', setting out the reciprocal commitments of the Group and its suppliers and subcontractors from an environmental and social standpoint, - contractual clauses requiring compliance with the ILO conventions in supplier contract standard templates in all countries where suppliers are located, allowing contract termination in case of non-compliance by the suppliers of the Group ESG requirements, - ESG questionnaire models, used during calls for tenders and including environment, ethics and human rights targeted questions, - supplier monitoring rules, targeting ESG criteria used during the selection process and completed by the thematic regulatory watches, - training for employees of Procurement & Performance.
+This framework includes: - an ESG risk mapping tool encompassing 13 themes, including modern slavery and child labour, allowing the identification of procurement categories at high environmental or social risk, - o a 'Sustainable Sourcing Charter', setting out the reciprocal commitments of the Group and its suppliers and subcontractors from an environmental and social standpoint, - o contractual clauses requiring compliance with the ILO conventions in supplier contract standard templates in all countries where suppliers are located, allowing contract termination in case of non-compliance by the suppliers of the Group ESG requirements, - o ESG questionnaire models, used during calls for tenders and including environment, ethics and human rights targeted questions.
+BNP Paribas Procurement Norms set a minimum weight of 15% for CSR-related criteria in calls for tenders. - o supplier monitoring rules, targeting ESG criteria used during the selection process and completed by the thematic regulatory watches, and - o training for employees of Procurement & Performance.